How to harden your router, WiFi, and the growing pile of devices on your home network.

 | Quad9 | 9.9.9.9 | Malware blocking |

-Changing DNS on your router affects all connected devices:
+Changing DNS on the router affects every connected device at once:

 | Step | Action |